Web Development¶

 It is extremely lightweight and is generally considered to offer the “best” webserver performance on Linux for SBCs (single board computers).
 It is recommended for users who expect low webserver traffic and/or personal use.

-For further details see The battle of the web servers Apache vs. Nginx vs. Lighttpd 2.
+For further details see The battle of the web servers Apache vs. Nginx vs. Lighttpd 2 and 3.

 MariaDB